MicrosoftDocs/dynamics365smb-docs/business-central/SRB/sales/sales-service-commitments.md

 ---
 title: Sales with service commitments
-description: You can use sales with service commitments in subscription and recurring billing.
+description: You can use sales with service commitments in subscription billing.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf